bobbyroe/Quad-Tree/README.md

 Quadtree
 =========

-Exploring an optimisation system for a bunch of moving things (particles)
+Exploring an optimization system for particles